teededung/svelte-daisy-toaster/README.md

 - Animated icons and transitions
 - Built with Svelte 5 runes
 - Styled with DaisyUI and Tailwind CSS
+- Stacked Notifications: Cleanly stack multiple toasts with a depth effect

 ## Requirements